Indra7875/collection/Java8Features/LambdaExpression/LambdaExpression_Day2.md

      - Nameless / No Name
      - without return type / No return type
      - without modifiers / No modifiers
+- It is very useful in collection library.
+It helps to iterate, filter and extract data from collection.

 **Example1 :**
 ``